 The statement of disclosures and other information as required under Section 197(12) of the Act read with Rule 5(2) and (3) of the Rules is part of this report.
 However, as per the second proviso to Section 136(1) of the Act and the second proviso of Rule 5(3) of the Rules, the report and financial statement are being sent to the members of the Company, after excluding the statement of particulars of employees under Rule 5(2) of the Rules.
-Any member interested in obtaining a copy of the said statement may write to the Company.
+Any member interested in obtaining a copy of the said statement may write to the Company Secretary at the registered office of the Company.

-INTERNAL FINANCIAL CONTROLS AND THEIR ADEQUACY
+INTERNAL FINANCIAL CONTROLS AND THEIR ADEOUACY